 Government is committed to making the health system more efficient and responsive while supporting and protecting patients.

-Bill 46, the Health Statutes Amendment Act, 2020, was introduced on November 5, 2020.
-If passed, it will update 4 pieces and repeal 1 piece of health legislation to improve governance and accountability and ensure the health-care system and health professionals meet the health needs of Albertans.
+Bill 46, the Health Statutes Amendment Act, 2020 updated 4 pieces and repeals 1 piece of health legislation to improve governance and accountability and ensures the health-care system and health professionals meet the health needs of Albertans.

 Bill 30, the Health Statutes Amendment Act, 2020 came into force July 29, 2020.
 It changed 9 pieces of health legislation to strengthen the role of Albertans in our health system, help reduce surgical wait times, and modernize the system so it can be more effective.

 If passed, Bill 46, the Health Statutes Amendment Act, 2020 would update or repeal the following legislation:

 Health Professions Act

 - Establishes the regulatory framework for health care aides to become a regulated profession and held to the same high standards as other health professionals.

 - Separates regulatory colleges from associations and unions to ensure these colleges always put patients and the public interest first.

 - Allows for the regulation of multiple professions within a regulatory college to support more effective and efficient governance as well as inter-professional collaboration.

 - Establishes a public-facing, centralized online registry where Albertans will be able to search for a health provider, rather than having to search multiple websites.